BinuxLiu/NPR/README.md

 # NPR: Nocturnal Place Recognition in Street

-This is the official implementation of the ICCV 2023 paper "NPR: Nocturnal Place Recognition in Street".
+This is the official implementation of the paper "NPR: Nocturnal Place Recognition in Streets".

 ```shell
 git clone https://github.com/BinuxLiu/npr.git